Assessing a Template-Based Approach for Core-Collapse Supernova Gravitational-Wave Detection: Conclusions

-Looking to the future, to improve the accuracy of the method proposed in this paper, we propose the following advancements. \begin{enumerate} \item{Improving the template bank: Developing a more comprehensive template bank that includes a broader spectrum of possible supernova signals would improve detection prospects, especially for progenitors exhibiting additional signal components (such as emission due to SASI activity).
-Furthermore, the simple linear central-frequency evolution of the main signal component should be replaced with a more realistic functional form. \cite{Torres-Forne_19} derived a set of polynomial expressions that link the central frequencies of various modes to the underlying physical properties of the supernova core.
-Their prescription is implemented in \textsc{SynthGrav} and can in the future be used to generate more sophisticated templates.} \item{Glitch rejection: Addressing the high FAR requires advanced glitch rejection methods and supernova-specific detector characterisation (see \cite{Magee_24} and \cite{Smith_24} for recent examples of glitch removal techniques).
-In excess energy searches targeting core-collapse supernova signals, machine learning methods have proven effective at removing blip glitches, one of the most problematic types for supernova signal detection \citep{Szczepanczyk_23b}. } \item{Refining the matched-filtering methodology: Optimising the matched-filtering process, for example, by improving PSD estimation in shorter time segments and clustering SNR peaks better, could improve the efficiency of the classification method.} \end{enumerate} Additionally, it will be necessary to inject a broader range of signals in the future and study the efficiency of our method as a function of the injected signal.
-In this work, we have focused on the primary GW signal component, often attributed to g-modes in the PNS \citep{Andresen_17}.
-However, other signal components, such as those associated with SASI activity \citep{Kuroda_16,Andresen_17} or various PNS oscillation modes \citep{Jakobus_23}, are also observed in some cases.
-Understanding how well these different signal components can be detected and reconstructed is important for determining what we can infer about physical quantities, such as the compactness of the PNS or the evolution of the shock, from a future core-collapse supernova GW detection.
-With only a handful of theoretical signal predictions available in the literature, the ability to generate synthetic signals using \textsc{SynthGrav} will improve our ability to study the detectability of different signal morphologies.
+Looking to the future, several improvements could enhance the accuracy and sensitivity of the method proposed in this paper. \begin{enumerate} \item \textit{Improving the template bank.} Developing a more comprehensive template bank that includes a broader range of possible supernova signals would improve detection prospects, particularly for progenitors that exhibit additional signal components such as emission associated with SASI activity.
+Furthermore, the simple linear central-frequency evolution used in this work should be replaced with more realistic functional forms.
+Torres-Forn\'e et al. \cite{Torres-Forne_19} derived polynomial expressions that relate the central frequencies of various modes to the underlying physical properties of the supernova core.
+Their prescription is implemented in \textsc{SynthGrav} and can be used in the future to generate more sophisticated templates. {It will also be important to develop more complete template banks, with higher fitting factors than we obtained for our template bank.}

+\item \textit{Refining the template filtering methodology.} Improvements to the template-based filtering procedure, such as better PSD estimation in shorter time segments and improved clustering of SNR peaks, could further increase the efficiency of the method.